-It has a liquid cooling system to prevent overheating, but it is ineffective as the engine has overheating issues.
+The Kodiak 700 comes with a liquid cooling system to prevent overheating, but it is ineffective as the engine has overheating issues.
 It has 21 inches big tires with steel rims, but due to its lightweight, sometimes these tires are unstable on hills.
 You may face some problems like smoke coming out from its exhausts, a bit noisy when switching between 2WD/4WD, and engine starting issues in winter.

 Overall it is a good machine with a total weight of 659 lb, and it can carry 308 pounds with a towing capacity of 1322 lbs.

 Ready to learn more?
 Check out the Review and Common Problems of ATV / UTV: